WuDi-ZhanShen/PvZ-TV-Touch/README.md

 1.Imitator's morphed plants are not gray.
 (Inherent game issue)

-2.The touchscreen detection for the last row in the Almanac interface is slightly off (Inherent game issue)
+2.The touchscreen detection for the last row in the Almanac page is slightly off (Inherent game issue)